 We request that you complete our First Visit Forms prior to arriving for your appointment.
 This helps our office keep your and everyone else’ scheduled visit on time.

-Dr. Milton and Dr. Tania are pediatric dentists, specializing in the treatment and prevention of dental disease, as well as the overall oral health of children.
+Dr. Milton, Dr. Brittany and Dr. Christi are pediatric dentists, specializing in the treatment and prevention of dental disease, as well as the overall oral health of children.
 Through extra years of schooling, training, experience, and certification, a pediatric dentist is uniquely qualified to treat the dental needs of infants, children, adolescents and those with special health care needs.

 Why Choose a Pediatric Dentist?